How to monitor JVM with OpenTelemetry

 12 - googlecloud

-The JMX metrics gatherer scrapes the following metrics and exports them to the destination, based on the config detailed above.
+The JMX metrics gatherer collects the specified metrics and exports them to the destination based on the detailed configuration above.